 The construction of the central plant on the south edge of our campus along the Sixth Street corridor allows the College to fold several mechanical improvements into one project.

-CMC has improved the College’s southern edge along Sixth Street, using a phased approach, with landscape and hardscape that promotes CMC’s identity while respecting the views of our neighbors.
+CMC improved the College’s southern edge along Sixth Street, using a phased approach, with landscape and hardscape that promotes CMC’s identity while respecting our neighbors.

-Designed by world-renowned architect Rafael Viñoly, the Kravis Center (named in honor of CMC benefactor Henry Kravis ’67 and Marie-Josée Kravis) is a five-level, 162,000-sq-ft academic and administrative facility which serves as the western gateway to the campus.
+Designed by world-renowned architect Rafael Viñoly, the Kravis Center (named in honor of CMC benefactor Henry Kravis ’67 and Marie-Josée Kravis) is a five-level, 162,000-sq-ft academic and administrative facility, which serves as the western campus gateway.
 The Center includes offices, classrooms, seminar rooms, an underground parking structure and outdoor courtyards.

 Renovation of the Marian Miner Cook Athenaeum was completed in the summer of 2011.
 Some of the highlights include a palette of new wall finishes, lighting, floor coverings, sound system, and artwork for the main dining room, lobby area, restrooms and other meeting and dining spaces on the first floor.

-Crown Hall is a new paradigm for dormitories on campus.
+Crown Hall represents a new paradigm for campus dormitories.
 It’s an award-winning Silver LEED-certified student residence hall located on Amherst Avenue.
-Architectural judges were captivated by the building’s combination of living and sustainable design features, and the hall was also the recipient of the 2009 Residential Architect Design Award (RADA)
+Architectural judges were captivated by the building’s combination of living and sustainable design features, and the hall was also the recipient of the 2009 Residential Architect Design Award (RADA).

 Under the stewardship of the architectural firm of Moore Ruble Yudell, the scope of renovations made to the North Mall area on campus was extensive, encompassing (west to east) the Kravis Center to the eastern edge of Heggblade Center, including a full renovation of the Hub in the Emett Student Center.

-Construction on this new state-of-the-art tennis facility was completed and the site dedicated in January 2009.
-The Center was made possible through the generous support of Gary Biszantz, '56 P'08, and others.
+Construction on this state-of-the-art tennis facility was completed and the site dedicated in January 2009.
+The Center was made possible through the generous support of Gary Biszantz '56 P'08, and others.

-Constructed in 1967, the 7-story Auen and Fawcett residence hall towers in the South Quad were completely renovated during Summer 2008 at a cost of $11.3 million.
+Constructed in 1967, the seven-story Auen and Fawcett residence hall towers in the South Quad were completely renovated during Summer 2008 at a cost of $11.3 million.